Frequently asked questions

 No, you don’t have to complete Phase 1 in order to join Phase 2 of New Frontiers.
 However, it is recommended that you complete both phases in order to benefit as much as possible from the programme.
 Participating on Phase 1 will also help you to make a stronger application for Phase 2 and improve your chances of being accepted.

-If you have received Enterprise Ireland or Local Enterprise Office (LEO) funding in the previous two years, you can still participate in the programme but will not be eligible for the €15,000 stipend.
+If you have received Enterprise Ireland or Local Enterprise Office (LEO) funding, you may still participate in the programme but may not be eligible for the €15,000 stipend*.
 The exceptions to this rule are:

 - Enterprise Ireland Innovation Vouchers